-- (a) 3.5-inch form factor- for desktop PCs, servers, personal video recorders (PVRs), digital flat TVs, and portable external storage, - (b) 2.5-inch form factor- for notebook PCs (including ultra mobile PCs), PVRs, game machine consoles, digital flat TVs, servers, external hard disk drives, and - (c) Sub-1.8-inch form factor- for handheld digital devices.
+- (a) 3.5-inch form factor- for servers, desktop PCs, personal video recorders (PVRs), digital flat TVs, and portable external storage, - (b) 2.5-inch form factor- for notebook PCs, PVRs, game machine consoles, digital flat TVs, servers, external hard disk drives, and - (c) Sub-1.8-inch form factor- for handheld digital devices.

 We currently supply spindle motors to all of the major hard-disk drive manufacturers in the world.
-In the fiscal year ended March 31, 2011, approximately 30.8% of our hard disk drive spindle motor sales came from Seagate Technology LLC, 30.4% from Western Digital Corporation, 26.0% from Hitachi Global Storage Technologies, and the remainder from Samsung and Toshiba Corporation.
+In the fiscal year ended March 31, 2012, approximately 34.9% of our hard disk drive spindle motor sales came from Seagate Technology LLC, 26.0% from Western Digital Corporation, 21.1% from Hitachi Global Storage Technologies (which was acquired by Western Digital in March 2012), and the remainder from Samsung Electronics Co., Ltd. (which was acquired by Seagate Technology in December 2011) and Toshiba Corporation.
 See "Item 3.D.
-Key Information-Risk Factors-Our customer base is highly concentrated, and our sales would suffer if one or more of our significant customers substantially reduce or cancel orders for our products."
+Key Information - Risk Factors - Our customer base is highly concentrated, and our sales would suffer if one or more of our significant customers substantially reduce or cancel orders for our products."